 The court ruled that Hextall could not pursue an indirect discrimination claim.
 Even if he could, the court did not find that the indirect discrimination claim was valid for shared parental leave is not comparable with maternity leave.

-Currently an employer that enhances maternity pay is under no obligations to enhance shared parental pay, as it has been deemed that maternity pay is not solely taken to care for a child but to rest after childbirth.
+Currently an employer that enhances contractual maternity pay is under no obligations to enhance shared parental pay.
+It has been deemed that maternity pay is not solely taken to care for a child but to rest after childbirth.

 Despite this ‘Working Families’ CEO has said “To make shared parental leave financially viable for more families, we encourage employers that can afford it to go beyond the minimum statutory pay.